ActionableAgile/jira-to-analytics/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Doing: Doing
 &nbsp;&nbsp;&nbsp;&nbsp;Done: Done

+Sometimes Jira issues are created with a certain status, and there is no event that corresponds to a move into that status, so there is no date at which the work item entered the corresponding workflow stage.
+You can designate that an item be created in a certain workflow stage by adding (Created) to the list of Jira statuses.
+For example, in the previous example if you wanted to designate that items enter the ToDo workflow stage when they are created, you would change the workflow section of the config file as follows:

+Workflow:
+&nbsp;&nbsp;&nbsp;&nbsp;ToDo: ToDo, (Created)
+&nbsp;&nbsp;&nbsp;&nbsp;Doing: Doing
+&nbsp;&nbsp;&nbsp;&nbsp;Done: Done

 Again, please refer to the sample config file for an example of what the workflow section looks like.

 **NOTE**:  The Workflow section requires a minimum of TWO (2) workflow steps, and the names of the workflow steps must be specified in the order you want them to appear in the output CSV.
 The expectation is that all Jira issue types that are requested will follow the exact same workflow steps in the exact same order.